April 6, 2020 by Amy Kimberlain

 Nutritional information (per 4-ounce serving): Calories 180, Fat 2g, Carbohydrate 0g, Sodium 220mg, Protein 39g.

 Amy Kimberlain is a registered dietitian and certified diabetes educator with Community Health at Baptist Health South Florida.
 She has 20 years of experience in nutrition and dietetics.
 Active in the community, Amy has contributed her expertise to various public health initiatives, including childhood obesity, diabetes and family health.
+She is an academy media spokesperson for the Academy of Nutrition and Dietetics, the world’s largest organization of food and nutrition professionals.
 Amy earned bachelor’s degrees in nutrition and spanish from Florida State University.
 She is also an avid runner and Registered Yoga Teacher.